subhagpo/PhoneGapDayWorkshop/Step 4: CI setup/README.md

   ![build](../assets/build.png)

   >**Note**:
-In order to build for iOS, you can use the [cross platform agent](https://www.npmjs.com/package/vsoagent-installer) or the [PhoneGap remote build](https://build.phonegap.com) (if you have a PhoneGap account)
+In order to build for iOS, you can use the cross platform agent @ https://www.npmjs.com/package/vsoagent-installer or the PhoneGap remote build @ https://build.phonegap.com (if you have a PhoneGap account)

 ###Deploy to HockeyApp (http://hockeyapp.net/features/)
-- Install the [HockeyApp Extension](https://marketplace.visualstudio.com/items/ms.hockeyapp) for VS Team Services.
+- Install the HockeyApp Extension @ https://marketplace.visualstudio.com/items/ms.hockeyapp for VS Team Services.
 - Go to Account Settings on the HockeyApp site, choose API Tokens, and grab the details of your access token.
 - Back on the Team Services site, go to the control panel (via the gear icon in the upper right hand corner) and click on Services tab.
 - Click New Service Endpoint, select HockeyApp, and enter a name along with your access token.